oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 ## Spring Boot and CORS

 CORS is a protocol that allows for browsers and servers to explicitly allow cross-origin resource sharing.
-By default, Javascript running in a browser is restrained by a **same-origin policy**.
+By default, JavaScript running in a browser is restrained by a **same-origin policy**.
 This means that a Javascript application can only make calls to a server that resides on the same domain from which it was loaded.
 As a starting point, this makes a lot of sense from a security perspective and prevents a lot of abuse.
 However, this policy would be pretty restrictive if developers were not able to allow exceptions.

 CORS allows resource servers to explicitly enable cross-origin requests, to tell the browser what type of requests it allows and from what origins.
 It is a white-listing scheme in the sense that all cross-origin requests will be denied by the browser unless the server is explicitly configured to allow them.